 Which? found that for those people that did not get a survey, on average one in four had to spend over £2,500 to put serious defects right which would have been uncovered in a condition report.
 For one in ten people it was over £10,000.
 By contrast, those that did get a proper survey were able to negotiate a reduction in the asking price of the property that averaged £2,000.

-The RPSA is working to change this by offering two surveying products which are unique to the market:
+The RPSA is working to help home-buyers by offering three survey products which are unique to the market: